 GitHub - mrothroc/mixlab: GPU ML architecture exploration tool

 Explore ML architectures fast.
-Define a model in JSON, train it on your Mac in seconds and iterate until you find a winner, then ship the same config to a cloud GPU for full-scale runs.
-One JSON file, two platforms, no code changes.
+Define a model in JSON, train it on your Mac in seconds, then ship the same config to a cloud GPU for full-scale runs.
+One JSON file, two platforms, no Python model code.

 laptop (Metal) cloud GPU (CUDA)